 - Food/drink—Caffeine consumption should be avoided later in the day.

 - Routine—It’s incredibly beneficial to establish a structure within daily activities.
 This keeps a person’s focus on track and helps to keep them integrated into school activities with other students, rather than being pulled out for disruption.

 We will also provide maintenance to see that the patient is showing improvement with medications, therapy, and school adjustments.
 Continuing to identify a path that works for managing ADHD is an ongoing process.

 School accommodations are common as well with independent education plans (IEP) developed between the parents and the school district, with access to special services if offered by the school.
 Small adjustments are extremely helpful and can include taking a planned walk mid-day or testing in a quiet environment with supervision.

 SUN Behavioral Provides Help for Teens in Houston

-If you are looking for teen therapy treatment in Houston to help manage ADHD or other mental issues, we encourage you to reach out to SUN Behavioral Houston.
+If you are looking for teen counseling in Houston to help manage ADHD or other mental issues, we encourage you to reach out to SUN Behavioral Houston.
 Our Adolescent Psychiatry Program is specific for teens, and we also offer a Children’s Program for ages 6-12, both to help build strong futures.
 Our values are the core of our mission to provide mental health services for our patients and their loved ones.
 Call us today at 713-796-2273.

 Frequently Asked Questions For Parents